-ESO releases as Internal Data Products (IDPs) only the 1D spectra, but we need to customize the extraction (see next section).
-Hence, we have reduced all the data ourselves using the ESO XSH pipeline (v3.5.0) under the Reflex Workflow \citep{Freudling+13} (v.2.11) up to the creation of the two-dimentional (2D) spectral frames\footnote{We have however tested the data reduction results we obtained against that obtained directly from ESO as part of the Internal Data Products (IDPs) production finding 2D spectra of similar quality.}.
-For the VIS arm, we also corrected the spectra for the presence of telluric lines using the code molecfit (v.3.0.3).
+ESO releases only the 1D spectra as Internal Data Products (IDPs), but we need to customise the extraction (see following section).
+Therefore, we reduced all the data ourselves using the ESO XSH pipeline (v3.5.0) under the ESOReflex Workflow (\citealt{Freudling+13}, version 2.11) up to the creation of the two-dimentional (2D) spectral frames.
+We have however tested the data reduction results we obtained against that obtained directly from ESO as part of the IDPs production finding 2D spectra of similar quality.
+For the VIS arm, we also corrected the spectra for the presence of telluric lines using the code molecfit (\citealt{Smette15}, version 3.0.3) run with its interactive ESOReflex workflow.
 The extraction of the 1D spectra, and the combination of the multiple OBs is instead carried out using the same IDL and Python routines already employed in the \citetalias{Spiniello20_Pilot}.

-In this DR1, we limit our analysis to the UVB and VIS arm, as already done in the \citetalias{Spiniello20_Pilot}, since this is enough to precisely estimate the line-of-sight velocity distribution (LOSVD) and to constrain the age, metallicity and Mg-abundance of the stellar populations, and thus obtain the confirmation of the reluc nature.
-In turn, the NIR will become crucial in order to infer the low-mass end of the IMF, which will be the topic of a separate forthcoming publication, accompanied by the ESO data release of the NIR spectra.
-Finally, we also implement a sigma clipping routine to further cleaning the 2D spectra from cosmic ray and sky residuals.
+In this DR1, we limit our analysis to the UVB and VIS arm, as already done in the \citetalias{Spiniello20_Pilot}, because this is enough to precisely estimate the line-of-sight velocity distribution (LOSVD) and to constrain the age, metallicity, and Mg-abundance of the stellar populations, and thus obtain confirmation of the relic nature.
+In turn, the NIR will become crucial in order to infer the low-mass end of the IMF, which will be the topic of a separate forthcoming publication accompanied by the ESO data release of the NIR spectra.
+Finally, we also implement a sigma clipping routine to further clean the 2D spectra from cosmic ray and sky residuals.